55 Top Marketing Blogs You MUST Follow (According To Marketers)

 And it’s easy to see why.
 The Starbucks mobile app is effectively a convenient amalgamation of a loyalty card, a referral program, and a reward system.
 Customers are rewarded—think free drinks and discounts—for continued patronage.
 Moreover, the app recommends purchases to customers based on their individual tastes and purchasing patterns.

-The irony here is that Starbucks, now praised for its technological innovations, had initially utilised rudimentary QR codes for its mobile app, an unorthodox decision laughed at by technologists of that time.
+The irony here is that Starbucks, now praised for its technological innovations, had initially utilized rudimentary QR codes for its mobile app, an unorthodox decision laughed at by technologists of that time.

 Scan through any celebrity news-site or gossip rag, and you’d find paparazzi shots of famous people clutching Starbucks drinks.